brandur/sorg/content/drafts/sortsupport.md

 Postgres will follow a references back to the heap when comparing values (they're appropriately called pass-by-reference types).
-Postgres is very fast, so that still happens quickly, but it's obviously slower than comparing values readily available in memory.
+Postgres is very fast, so that still happens quickly, but it's slower than comparing values readily available in memory.

 !fig src="/assets/sortsupport/sort-tuples.svg" caption="An array of sort tuples."